Kiwifuit/KiwiCon/README.md

 Also, forgot to say at this point but I'm using VSCode from the start of the `Day Two` header.
 And that's because I got [GitHub for Desktop](https://desktop.github.com)

 Anyways, I got that luchies to take, so cya later in the afternoon when I got the time I guess

+# Day three
+Yeah, I know that I haven't updated this repo for a while, sorry about that.

+I got a ton of stuff going on irl so please wait for a while I guess I dunno really...

+Just wannna tell you that I'll be back in a while, no coding stuff for today.
+Also I got special examinations for today since I scored low in some of my subjects and I'd like to make said subject's grades higher or something idk wtf im talking about